QingyuLiu0521/ICSD/README.md

 *Please note that ICSD doesn't own the copyright of the audios; the copyright remains with the original owners of the video or audio.*

-**Please note that our paper has been submitted to the journal "Digital Signal Processing" and is currently under review.
+**Please note that our paper is currently under review.
 We will make all data publicly available once the paper is accepted.**

 <!-- This following README will introduce the usage guide of the corresponded code. -->